 He is President of the Royal Agricultural Society of NSW and a Director of the Royal Agricultural Society of NSW (RAS) Foundation.

-Mr Millner is the Deputy Chairman of the Board, and a member of the Remuneration Committee and the Nomination Committee.
+Mr Millner is the Deputy Chairman of the Board, and a member of the Remuneration and Nomination Committee.